revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-150.can you tell me How do you handle configuration settings and databases when running automated unit tests?
+150. Can you tell me how to handle configuration settings and databases when running automated unit tests?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python when we are running automated unit tests, you will need to take into account how your configuration settings and databases are set up.
+- In python, when we are running automated unit tests, you will need to consider how your configuration settings and databases are set up.
 You will need to make sure that your tests are able to run without affecting the live data in your databases.
 One way to do this is to create a separate testing database that your tests can run against.
 This way, your tests can be run without affecting the data in your production database.

 </details>

 ---

-151.Paul is working on some content work by mistake he added some unnecessary files into the folder he wants to remove or delete files from folder how will you help him to remove or delete files or folders in python?
+151. Paul is working on some content work.
+By mistake, he added some unnecessary files to the folder.
+He wants to remove or delete files from the folder.
+How will you help him to remove or delete files or folders in python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python we have three or more commands are there to remove or delete a files or folder from the directory.
+- In python, we have three or more commands to remove or delete files or folders from the directory.

  - `os.remove() - removes a file
- - `os.rmdir()` - it will remove a empty directory
+ - `os.rmdir()` - it will remove an empty directory
  - `shutill.rmtree()` - deletes a directory and all its contents.

 </details>

 ---

-152.Cornner is trying  to convert an integer to a Unicode character in python but he can't able to do that how will you help him to that conversion?
+152. Corner is trying to convert an integer to a Unicode character in python, but he can’t do that.
+How will you help him with that conversion?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python `chr()` returns the string `str` representing a character whose Unicode code point is the specified integer `int`.
+- In python, `chr()` returns the string `str` representing a character whose Unicode code point is the specified integer `int`.

 ```python
 print(chr(65))